jackfranklin/half-stack-webpack/slides/presentation.md

 ## Chunk

-A file, or a group of files that Webpack has squashed together
+A file, or a group of files that webpack has squashed together

 ---